Berkeley-CS61B/website-sp24/projects/proj0/index.md

 `TestUpOnly` is comprised of the following tests:

 1. `testUpNoMerge`: calls `tilt` in the up direction on a board with two tiles in different columns.
-These tiles should move into empty space (no merging)
+These tiles should move into empty space (no merging).
 2. `testUpBasicMerge`: calls `tilt` in the up direction on a board with two tiles of the same value in the same column.
-These tiles should merge
+These tiles should merge.
 3. `testUpTripleMerge`: calls `tilt` in the up direction on a board with three tiles of the same value in the same column.
 The top two tiles should merge, but the bottom tile should not.
 4. `testUpTrickyMerge`: calls `tilt` in the up direction on a board with three tiles in the same column.
 The top two tiles have the same value and should merge.
 The bottom tile has the same value as the resulting merged tile, but should still not merge.